fancidev/qtinter/docs/reference.rst

 .. class:: qtinter.QiBaseEventLoop

-   Counterpart to the (undocumented) :class:`asyncio.BaseEventLoop` class implemented on top of a Qt event loop.
+   Counterpart to the (undocumented) :class:`asyncio.BaseEventLoop` class, implemented on top of a Qt event loop.

-   In addition to the :external:ref:`asyncio-event-loop-methods` defined by asyncio, this class defines the following methods for Qt interop:
+   In addition to asyncio's :external:ref:`asyncio-event-loop-methods`, this class defines the following methods for Qt interop:

    .. method:: run_task(coro: typing.Coroutine, *, name: typing.Optional[str] = None) -> asyncio.Task

-      Create an :external:class:`asyncio.Task` wrapping the coroutine *coro* and execute it immediately until the first ``yield``, ``return`` or ``raise``, whichever comes earliest.
-Schedule the remainer for later execution and return the :external:class:`asyncio.Task` object.
+      Create an :external:class:`asyncio.Task` wrapping the coroutine
+      *coro* and execute it immediately until the first ``yield``, ``return`` or ``raise``, whichever comes first.
+The remainder of the coroutine is scheduled for later execution.
+Return the :external:class:`asyncio.Task` object.

-      *In Python 3.8 and above*: The *name* parameter is added.
+      *In Python 3.8 and above*: Added the *name* parameter.

    .. method:: set_guest(guest: bool) -> None: